RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations

 For all methods, the threshold for declaring convergence is reached once the relative residual is less than $tol=10^{-11}$.
 A summary of the results for all the different methods and strategies is shown in Table \ref{ex:tbl:results}.
 The column ``final subspace dimension'' displays the number of columns of the matrix $Z$, where $X\approx ZZ^\tr$ is the final computed approximation.
 Dividing this number by $p$ (for EBA, by $2p$), we obtain the number of iterations used in a particular method.
 Just for the sake of completeness, we have also included a variant of the Newton-ADI algorithm \cite{BenLP08} with Galerkin projection \cite{BenS10}.
 Without the Galerkin projection, the Newton-ADI algorithm could not compete with the other methods.
 The recent developments from \cite{BenHW15}, which make the Newton-ADI algorithm more competitive, are beyond the scope of this study.

-Convergence history for \bench{CUBE} is plotted in Figure \ref{num:fig:CUBE}; to reduce the clutter, only the selected few methods are shown.

-It is interesting to analyze the timing breakdown for RADI and RKSM methods, especially for $p=10$ where a significant amount of time is spent for tasks other than solving linear systems. \\
+It is interesting to analyze the timing breakdown for RADI and RKSM methods.
+These timings are listed in Table~\ref{ex:tbl:breakdown} for the \bench{CUBE} example with $m=p=10$ where a significant amount of time is spent for tasks other than solving linear systems.